bizflycloud/terraform-provider-bizflycloud/website/docs/index.html.markdown

 * `region_name` - (Required) This is the region of resource you are working.
 Alternatively, this can also be specified using environment variables ordered by precedence:
   * `BIZFLYCLOUD_REGION_NAME`

+* `project_id` - (Optional) This is the project ID of resource you are working.
+Alternatively, this can also be specified using environment variables ordered by precedence:
+  * `BIZFLYCLOUD_PROJECT_ID`